 This recipe is a variation of a Germany Recipe called Schmorkohl.
 Schmorkohl means braised cabbage and is especially popular in the autumn and winter season.
 Together with the potatoes and bratwurst , this makes a hearty filling meal that the whole family will enjoy.

 Cabbage is full of nutrients.
-It is rich at Vitamin C and K, very good for our digestive systems and with 50 calories per 200 grams good for our waistline.
+It is rich in Vitamin C and K, very good for our digestive systems and with 50 calories per 200 grams good for our waistline.

 What to serve with Bratwurst Casserole

-One of the things I love about this dish is that it is a one pot meal.
+One of the things I love about this dish is that it is a one-pot meal.
 This means you could eat it as it is.
-It has protein from the Bratwurst and vegetables through the cabbage and carbohydrates through the potatoes.
+It has protein from the Bratwurst and vegetables through the cabbage and carbohydrates from the potatoes.